Are AGM batteries better for deep cycle?

 WHAT IS AN AGM BATTERY?

-Youve heard the term AGM battery before and may even know that it stands for Absorbent Glass Mat.
-But, what does Absorbent Glass Mat (AGM) actually mean and how does that enhance the batterys performance over standard lead acid batteries?
+You may have encountered the term AGM battery, which stands for Absorbent Glass Mat.
+But what exactly does Absorbent Glass Mat (AGM) mean, and how does it improve battery performance compared to standard lead-acid batteries?

 AGM BATTERY CONSTRUCTION

-The AGM battery holds the electrolyte in place and works by allowing the electrolyte to be passed through the fiberglass mat, creating maximum surface area for the electrolyte to touch the plates without it flooding the battery with too much fluid.
-AGM batteries contain only enough electrolyte to keep the mat wet and if the battery is broken no free liquid is available to leak out.
-This allows for less electrolyte in the battery while still providing the same energy as traditional SLA batteries.
+The AGM battery retains the electrolyte, facilitating its transfer through the fiberglass mat and maximizing the surface area that comes into contact with the plates—without risking flooding the battery with excessive fluid.
+AGM batteries contain just enough electrolyte to keep the mat moist and if the battery is compromised, no free liquid will leak out.
+This feature allows these batteries to maintain the same energy output as traditional SLA batteries while using less electrolyte.

 TYPES OF AGM BATTERIES

-For example, at Power Sonic we offer our AGM technology in both deep cycle AGM batteries (the PDC line) and as a popular option in our PowerSport family (Super Sport, Ultra Sport AGM, and our Stop-Start AGM lines).
-However, AGM is also the technology we use in our general purpose (PS) and long life (PG) families of products as the Absorbent Glass Mat separator maximizes the surface area of the electrolyte improving battery performance.
+For instance, at Power Sonic, we provide AGM technology in both deep cycle agm batteries (under the PDC line) and our PowerSport family (including Super Sport, Ultra Sport AGM, and Stop-Start AGM lines).
+Furthermore, AGM technology is employed in our general purpose (PS) and long life (PG) product family, leveraging the Absorbent Glass Mat separator for improved battery performance.

 CHARGING AN AGM BATTERY

-One of the advantages of an AGM battery is they can be charged up to five times faster than a standard flooded battery.
-As with all sealed lead acid batteries, AGM are sensitive to over-charging, we recommend this guide to charging sealed lead acid batteries to ensure get the most out of your AGM battery.
+One significant advantage of AGM batteries is their ability to charge up to five times faster than standard flooded batteries.
+Although similar to all sealed lead-acid batteries, AGM batteries are sensitive to overcharging; we recommend consulting our guide to charging sealed lead acid batteries to maximize the lifespan of your AGM battery.

 ARE AGM BATTERIES RECYCLABLE?

-Yes AGM batteries are recyclable.
-More than 98% of an AGM battery can be recycled.
-We in the battery industry are very proud of the fact that lead acid batteries are one of the most highly recycled products on the planet.
-AGM batteries are environmentally friendly and easy to recycle, they can be recycled at almost all recycling centers, along with many automotive outlets and thousands of other locations.
+Absolutely, AGM batteries are recyclable.
+Over 98% of an AGM battery can be recycled.
+The battery industry takes pride in the fact that lead-acid batteries are one of the most extensively recycled products globally.
+AGM batteries have eco-friendly properties and can be recycled at most centers, automotive outlets, and many other locations.

 AGM VS FLOODED BATTERY